-They bet by instinct, on their favourite team, for a good feeling, a superstitious act, for a revealing dream.
+They instinctively bet on their favourite team for a good feeling, a superstitious act, a revealing dream.

-All these behaviours aim at an immediate reward thanks to the low odds of a favourite or an adrenaline rush thanks to the high odds of an underdog.
+All these behaviours aim at an immediate reward through the low odds of a favourite or seek an adrenaline rush thanks to the high odds of an underdog.

-Such behaviours protect the value of the draw just as a wide moat protect a castle.
+Such behaviours protect the value of draws just as a wide moat protect a castle.

 Many people supporting a company also increases the strength of the company itself and those who do not will feel obliged to do it.

-They can bet so much money and attract so many followers on winners to make the odds drastically dropping as much as the draw ones increasing.
+They can bet so much money and attract so many followers on winners to make their odds drastically dropping as much as the draw ones growing.

-Occasionally, miscalculating the odds by necessity or by mistake, they create value for a profitable bet on draw.
+Occasionally, miscalculating the fair odds out of necessity or by mistake, they create value for a profitable bet on the draw.